Eppo-exp/eppo-docs/docs/administration/scim.md

 # Provision Eppo users with SCIM

 :::note
-Provisioning users through SCIM is currently in closed Beta.
+If you are interested in provisioning users through SCIM, please contact Eppo support.
 :::

 Provisioning users through SCIM (the System for Cross-domain Identity Management) provides a secure and automated way to create and manage Eppo users through your preferred IdP (Okta, Microsoft Entra and others).